ucsd-cse124-fa22/proj4-Anoop-Gunawardhena/README.md

 # Surfstore

-This is the starter code for Project 4: Surfstore.
+This is the info document for Project 4: Surfstore, a part of CSE 124 Networked Services

 Before you get started, make sure you understand the following 2 things about Go.
 (These will also be covered in class and in discussions)
 1. Interfaces: They are named collections of method signatures.
 Here are some good resources to understand interfaces in Go: